-By default, all InnoDB tables and indexes are stored in the
+InnoDB tables are stored in the

 As an alternative, you can store each

-“file-per-table mode” because each table that is
+“file-per-table tablespaces” because each table has

-controlled by the
+This feature is controlled by the

 You can store specific tables on separate storage devices, for I/O optimization, space management, or backup purposes.